 DIY mouthguards for grinding, made using a boil and bite gumshield

 These are removable plastic veneers that clip on over your teeth.
 They are made using a model of your teeth and are designed to fit only you.
 Other common names for them include removable veneers, instant smile, clip-on veneers, snap-on smile or instant veneers.

 These claim to be a quick way to change the appearance of your smile.
 They cover up teeth you don’t like and fill gaps where teeth are missing.
 This is promised without setting foot in a dental practice, and at a fraction of the cost.
 They are advertised as a cheap and quick alternative to cosmetic dental work.

 Why it can be bad for your teeth / problems with it

 The use of snap-on veneers can cause irritation to the gums.
 There is also the possibility that they can cause tooth decay by trapping food and plaque.

 There’s a good chance the product won’t look as good as you’re expecting.
 They are made of one piece of plastic which has a dull opaque color that does not look like natural teeth.

 They can be bulky too, causing a lisp or even difficulty moving your lips naturally to smile and eat.

 Some brands are still expensive for a product that is unlikely to last beyond 18 months.
 When we compared the prices of a leading brand with professional alternatives, the price differences over a 5-10 year period were not as good as you may think.
-You can see a full price comparison in our snap on veneers post, but in short, while professional options cost more to begin with, they last longer and therefore cost less over the long term.
+While professional options cost more to begin with, they last longer and therefore cost less over the long term.

 More than anything, ordering these does not give you a chance to ask questions about all the options available for you as an individual.
 You don’t get to ask if these will solve the concerns you have.
 And, because the people who make them are not regulated in any way, you are not protected if anything does go wrong.